visgl/luma.gl/docs/api-reference/core/animation-loop.md

 ## Experimental API (`useDevicePixels`)

 `useDevicePixels` can accept a custom ratio (Number), instead of `true` or `false`.
 This allows rendering to a much smaller or higher resolutions.
-When using high value (usually more than device pixel ratio), it is possible it can get clamped down, this happens due to system memory limitation, in such cases a warning will be logged in console, specifying the clamped down ratio.
+When using high value (usually more than device pixel ratio), it is possible it can get clamped down, this happens due to system memory limitation, in such cases a warning will be logged to the browser console.
 For additional details check device pixels [`document`]((/docs/api-reference/webgl/device-pixels.md)).

 ## Remarks